rancher/docs/content/k3s/latest/en/installation/_index.md

 * `--node-label` _value_

-    (agent) Registring kubelet with set of labels
+    (agent) Registering kubelet with set of labels

 * `--node-taint` _value_

-    (agent) Registring kubelet with set of taints
+    (agent) Registering kubelet with set of taints

 Agent Options
 ------------------